This article was written by Jason Watts.

 It was not open to Myer to argue that that the representation was only made to a small group of sophisticated market participants given that the recording of the discussion/presentation was made available on Myer’s website - the representation was effectively made to members of the public, many of whom were ordinary investors, as well as to sophisticated market participants.

 Myer had argued that the decline in profits that would be material to disclose to the market should be in the order of a 10% decline on the basis that Myer was not a large entity and its earnings were generally not predictable nor did Myer have a history of stable earnings.
 This approach was broadly consistent with the guidance given in ASX Guidance Note 8.
 However, the judge found that a 5% decline would be material in light of the overall trend of declining NPAT which Myer had experienced over several years and confirmation of that ongoing trend was material to the market for disclosure.
-This finding reinforces that materiality is not an arbitrary numerical measure but must be considered against the circumstances of the company.
+This finding reinforces that materiality is not an arbitrary numerical measure but considered against the circumstances of the company.

 Myer argued that it did not need to update its de facto earnings guidance, principally on the basis that its internal NPAT forecast was consistent with and not materially different from the Bloomberg consensus.
 However, his Honour found that the Bloomberg consensus is a median or mean of a small set of analysts and their expectations and is narrower than the perspective of the reasonable person test under the Listing Rules and the Act.
 Many investors would not be aware of the consensus numbers or analyst reports including “mum and dad” investors who may continue to be influenced by the company’s own representation.
 Information in analysts’ reports is not considered to be generally available.